The Complete Guide to Singapore Expat Health Insurance

 Choosing your level of coverage

-But if you think there is a chance you are going to be moving around and joining the expat journey of 3 years here, 2 years there, then I’d suggest you want to look at a more flexible international plan that is going to move with you.
+But if you think there is a chance you are going to be moving around and joining the expat journey of three years here, two years there, then I’d suggest you want to look at a more flexible international plan that is going to move with you.

 Start with understanding your goal and fitting the plan to you, not you to the plan.

-While it is entirely possible to buy health insurance direct from the policy provider, you will quickly learn that it’s not necessarily the fastest or easiest route.
+While it is entirely possible to buy health insurance directly from the policy provider, you will quickly learn that it’s not necessarily the fastest or easiest route.

-In Singapore, most insurance is sold through agents or brokers representing an insurer, or group of insurers, but you can still refer to the insurers websites for information on the different health policies and premiums so that you feel you are making an informed choice.
+In Singapore, most insurance is sold through agents or brokers representing an insurer or group of insurers, but you can still refer to the insurer’s website for information on the different health policies and premiums so that you are making an informed choice.

 If you have a doctor or clinic you especially trust and want to use, ask them which insurance they take, and will bill directly to, and this will give you a good starting point for your own research.